Szarlej Mine

 Szarlej Mine (Szarley, Scharley, Scharlei) was a zinc ore (calamine) mine that operated in the area of present-day Szarlej, a district of Piekary Śląskie in Poland.
 It was established in 1811 and operated until around 1896.
 Until the mid-19th century, it was the largest and richest zinc ore mine in Upper Silesia (other significant mines of this type included Neue Helene and Cecylia).
 It was one of the largest calamine mines in Europe.

 Geology

+The Szarlej mine exploited a carbonate-hosted lead-zinc ore deposit.
+The ore-bearing horizons are dolomite, limestones, and silts of Middle Triassic age.

-In the geological description of the Szarlej mine by Louis-Edouard Rivot and Lejeune, two layers were identified: white and red.
+In the geological description of the Szarlej mine by Louis-Édouard Rivot and Lejeune, two layers were identified: white and red.
 Their distribution, starting from the surface, was as follows: